Azure/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 To simplify the consumption experience for module consumers when interacting with complex data types input parameters, mainly objects and arrays, the Bicep feature of [User-Defined Types](https://learn.microsoft.com/azure/azure-resource-manager/bicep/user-defined-data-types) **MUST** be used and declared.

-{{< hint type=note >}}

-The AVM team are aware that to use [User-Defined Types](https://learn.microsoft.com/azure/azure-resource-manager/bicep/user-defined-data-types) at this time, August 2023, you must [enable the preview feature via the `bicepconfig.json`](https://learn.microsoft.com/azure/azure-resource-manager/bicep/user-defined-data-types#enable-the-preview-feature).

-This is only planned to be temporary and will be made part of the default features enabled in a upcoming release of Bicep very soon.

-{{< /hint >}}

 [User-Defined Types](https://learn.microsoft.com/azure/azure-resource-manager/bicep/user-defined-data-types) allow intellisense support in supported IDEs (e.g. Visual Studio Code) for complex input parameters using arrays and objects.

 {{< hint type=important title="CARML Migration Exemption" >}}